Server data from the Official MCP Registry

 AVITO_MCP_CONFIRMATION_MODE=off | −3 (hides meta_*_action) |

-141 tools wrap Avito API endpoints; 7 are local meta tools — meta_get_rate_limits, three meta_*_action tools for the confirmation flow, plus meta_health, meta_auth_status and meta_capabilities for introspection.
-The authoritative inventory lives in dist/manifest.json (regenerate with npm run generate:manifest).
+138 tools map one-to-one to bundled Swagger operations, 3 are local/convenience tools, and 7 are meta tools — meta_get_rate_limits, three meta_*_action tools for the confirmation flow, plus meta_health, meta_auth_status and meta_capabilities for introspection.
+The authoritative, active-policy inventory lives in dist/manifest.json (regenerate with npm run generate:manifest).

 Every public endpoint from Avito's 18 OpenAPI specs is exposed.
 Click any group to expand.